sagarmore62/Reactive-SwiftUI-Demo/README.md

-# Reactive-SwiftUI-Demo
+# Reactive SwiftUI Demo : State Management and Bindings
-App demonstrates, how to bind data with UI &amp; state management through Reactive SwiftUI
+App demonstrates, reactive binding of data with UI & state management.

+## Note:
+Code is compiled on Xcode 11.0 beta 2